greymore-tech/laragram/README.md

 # Laragram

 A telegram web client built in laravel using Madeline Proto, an Async PHP client/server API for the telegram MTProto protocol.
-It is a telegram approved PHP implementation which we are trying to harness for a Laravel based Telegram Web Client.
+MadelineProto is a telegram approved PHP implementation which we are trying to harness for a Laravel based Telegram Web Client.

 ## Wanna help out?